How to watch the best of British theatre from your living room

 National Theatre at Home

 In March, the National Theatre announced the launch of a new initiative.
 Titled 'National Theatre at Home', audiences around the world could stream NT Live productions for free via YouTube, and students and teachers had access to the National Theatre Collection at home, delivered in partnership with Bloomsbury Publishing.
 Every Thursday, a different production was screened as part of National Theatre Live that was available to watch online for one week via the NT's Youtube channel.
 Although the initiative has ended, here's a list of all the shows that were screened.
+National Theatre at Home is available as its own streaming service, with more information here.

 One Man, Two Guvnors (2011), starring James Corden